joeycastillo/Sensor-Watch/movement/README.md

 * `watch_face_loop`
 * `watch_face_resign`

-A fifth optional function, `watch_face_wants_background_task`, has not yet had its implementation ironed out, but it will be added to the guide at a later date.
+A fifth optional function, `watch_face_wants_background_task`, will be added to the guide at a later date.
+You may omit it.

 To create a new watch face, you should create a new C header and source file in the watch-faces folder (i.e. for a watch face that displays moon phases: `moon_phase_face.h`, `moon_phase_face.c`), and implement these functions with your own unique prefix (i.e. `moon_phase_face_setup`).
 Then declare your watch face in your header file as follows: